 Detox diets can vary in their approach and intensity and may include juice fasts or even short periods of total starvation.
 Many detox diets also involve the use of natural diuretics, such as dandelion extracts, or laxatives like aloe vera.

 - Drink water – drinking plenty of water is arguably the best way to flush out harmful toxins from your body.
 It is very low is calories so an ideal for weight loss

 - Fasting – refraining from eating is not only a great way to detox your body it is also good for weight loss.
-Intermittent fasting is en vogue at the moment with many variations based on reducing your eating window.
+Intermittent fasting (such as the GP4:3) is en vogue at the moment with many variations based on reducing your eating window.
 Some popular intermittent dieting plans suggest you only eat between 11am and 5pm

 - Eat whole fruit – eating the whole fruit is not only nutritious and packed with vitamins and minerals but also a fantastic source of fibre

 Demystifying the Detox Process

 There’s a reason why the toxins that enter our bodies don’t cause more problems than they do.
 Our bodies are busy performing detoxification tasks 24 hours a day.
 They are very good at it as well, but there are limits to how much can be achieved.
 Especially when a combination of poor food choices and environmental conditions overload the system with too many toxins.